CTC (TV station): Community and sport

 CTC's Community Billboard was synonymous with early evening viewing in Canberra in the 1970s and 1980s.
 Read by a member of the news team, Community Billboard was a five-minute presentation of upcoming not-for-profit community events around Canberra.
-When the station was acquired by Network Ten in 1987, Community Billboard was scaled back to three minutes so it could run within commercial breaks during the day.
-The mini-program ran on CTC for 30 years until the format was adopted by local rivals WIN and Prime and subsequently dropped by CTC.
+In March 1988, after the station was acquired by Network Ten the previous year, Community Billboard was scaled back to three minutes so it could run within commercial breaks during the day.
+The mini-program ran on CTC from November 1962 until December 1988 when the format was adopted by local rivals WIN and Prime and subsequently dropped by CTC.

 In the 1970s and 1980s CTC's weekend schedule was heavily padded with local and national sport coverage.
-A four-hour program Sports Action dominated the schedule on Saturday afternoons, showing a selection of sporting events from around the country.
+A two-hour program Sports Action dominated the schedule on Saturday afternoons (originally on Sunday afternoons from 5 May 1968 at a noon to 2pm time slot hosted by Rex Mossop), showing a selection of sporting events from around the country.
+Sports Action was revived as Sportswatch on 13 March 1983 with Tony Campbell as host.
 With only one commercial television station in Canberra, whether to show AFL or Rugby League matches was always a hotly contentious issue.

-The Canberra Birdman Rally broadcast by CTC from 1985 to 1992 during the Canberra Festival was possibly the most visible community event run by the station.
-At its peak, over 100,000 spectators would line Lake Burley Griffin to watch contestants jump from a 10-metre platform, aiming to glide 50 metres to win the $10,000 prize.
+The Canberra Birdman Rally broadcast by CTC from 1985 to 1994 during the Canberra Festival in March was possibly the most visible community event run by the station.
+At its peak in 1987, over 100,000 spectators would line Lake Burley Griffin to watch contestants jump from a 10-metre platform, aiming to glide 50 metres to win the $10,000 prize.
+The 1995 Birdman rally event was cancelled by the station as it could "no longer sustain the high costs of staging the event".